Master of Laws (LLM) Degree

 International and Comparative Law Program

-Director: R. Celorio; Faculty Advisers: P. S. Berman, F. Bignami, K. Brown, S. Charnovitz, D. Clarke, L. Dickinson, D. Fontana, S. Murphy, R. Steinhardt, E. Swaine
+Director: R. Celorio; Faculty Advisers: P. S. Berman, F. Bignami, K. Brown, S. Charnovitz, L. Dickinson, W. Dodge, D. Fontana, S. Murphy, E. Swaine

 LLM in International and Comparative Law (Regular Track)